Barbara Kaija: Other considerations

-Barbara Kaija has a passion for journalism and commitment to teaching others.
-She has specialized in "development journalism", in which she has taught and supervised many Ugandan journalist.
+Kaija has a passion for journalism and commitment to teaching others.
+She has specialized in "development journalism", in which she has taught and supervised many Ugandan journalists.

 In 2012, she was awarded the National Jubilee Award, in recognition of her body of work.
 In March 2011, the Ugandan newspaper Daily Monitor, part of the Aga Khan-owned Nation Media Group, named her one of "Today's Uganda Top Fifty Women Movers".